 Is it any good?

-Cinderella Smith has an indominatable spirit, and a voice to go with it.
-That, and the author's ability to make that voice sound so natural, is exactly what makes CINDERELLA SMITH a winner.
+Cinderella Smith has an indomitable spirit, and a voice to go with it; that, and the author's ability to make that voice sound so natural, is exactly what makes this book a winner.
 A few issues are not addressed, or only partially solved, but overall the story hangs together well and offers good lessons, an entertaining adventure, and a realistic glimpse into the life of a spunky second grader in the throes of changes brought on by just plain growing up.

 Families can talk about peer pressure and what to do when what friends think is important conflicts with family values.
 Getting their ears pierced was a big thing among Cinderella's friends, but Cinderella's mother thought her daughter was too young.
 What problem did that cause?
 How did Cinderella feel, and what do you think about the solution?

 Why do you think Cinderella had mixed feelings when she was walking to school, holding the hands of her family?
 Have you had any moments when you felt caught in a similar situation?
 How did you manage the moment?

 Do you think the author's pen-and-ink cartoon-like drawings add to the story?
 Do you like this kind of artwork, or more realistic illustrations?
 Why?

 Do you see any similarities between this story and the fairytale of Cinderella?
 What role does the shoe play in the outcome of each story?

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.